fonic/ipfilter/Windows Runtime Environments.md

 **Package management:**<br/>
 _Git for Windows_ does not feature a package management system.<br/>
-However, all required dependencies are met out of the box.
+However, all required dependencies are already met out of the box.

 ## Ubuntu for WSL on Windows 10/11